 How Tokushima Ramen is served?

-During the early days, Tokushima Ramen is served in a particular bowl.
-The bowl is made of porcelain and is 18cm in diameter and 6.5cm in height with a distinct design.
-It has three dragons and writing in color red.
-The outer part of the bow is painted mostly in red with black writings.
-It is commonly believed that the reason why locals prefer this bowl is because they love to see the ramen noodles and soup seem to be overflowing from the bowl but somehow, it’s just the right size.
+In its early days, they served Tokushima Ramen in a specific bowl.
+This porcelain bowl, 18cm in diameter and 6.5cm in height, features a distinct design.
+It showcases three dragons and red writing.
+The bowl’s outer part is mostly red with black writing.
+Locals commonly prefer this bowl because they enjoy the sight of ramen noodles and soup seeming to overflow from the bowl, yet it’s just the right size.

 However, it is now extremely rare to see this kind of bowl as the manufacturing has become difficult.
 Another reason is that it’s more convenient to use ready-made products that come in different sizes and colors.
 These bowls are also easier to find.